At a glance

 - High Baseline Earning Rate When Redeemed Into Certain Accounts.
 When you redeem your points for direct deposits into Fidelity deposit and investment accounts, your points are worth $0.01 apiece – good for a 2% return on your spending.
 Since it’s free to maintain a Fidelity Cash Management Account, there’s little downside to opening one and using it to redeem your Fidelity Rewards points, even if you’re not a current Fidelity customer.

 - No Spending Tiers or Rotating Categories.
 This card earns 2 points per $1 spent on everything.
-This simple scheme is a big advantage over cash back cards with spending tiers or rotating categories, such as Discover it and Chase Freedom – both of which require you to keep track of bonus categories that change every 3 months.
+This simple scheme is a big advantage over cash back cards with spending tiers or rotating categories, such as Chase Freedom – both of which require you to keep track of bonus categories that change every 3 months.

 - Flexible Rewards Redemption.
 When it’s time to redeem, this card lets you divide your cash back rewards among multiple Fidelity accounts.
 Most credit cards allow you to redeem rewards in increments (rather than cash out your entire account all at once), but it’s less common for cards to allow multiple bank account deposits in a single click.